 The purpose of Men of Distinction (ΜΟD) and Women of Character (WOC) is to continually strengthen bonds between STUDENTS; develop leaders through community service, while increasing cultural awareness both academically and socially on Carl Sandburg College’s campus and throughout the community.

-Membership is open to any currently enrolled student in a University Transfer Program, Specialized University Transfer Program, General Degree Program, Career Certificate, Applied Science Degree or Advanced Certificate program offered at Carl Sandburg College.
+Membership is open, during the first 3 weeks of each semester, to any currently enrolled student in a University Transfer Program, Specialized University Transfer Program, General Degree Program, Career Certificate, Applied Science Degree or Advanced Certificate program offered at Carl Sandburg College.
 Members must also be enrolled in a minimum of 9 credit hours at the time of membership and should be focused on successfully completing the program in which they are enrolled.
 Members will also be expected to actively participate in group activities which will include; study hours, peer mentoring, community service and participation in campus events.